openhab/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 ### Apps

-List of known apps and the respectve name that can be passed on to the `sourceApp` channel.
-Values are confirme to work on UE50MU6179.
+List of known apps and the respective name that can be passed on to the `sourceApp` channel.
+Values are confirmed to work on UE50MU6179.

 | App           | Value in sourceApp | Description                       |
 |---------------|--------------------|-----------------------------------|